| Through The Eyes of a WomanPesach: The Importance of Little ThingsThere are several differences between the Nusach Ari Haggadah used by

 Alter Rebbe was a big baal dikduk (an expert on grammar).
 Accordingly, there

 must have been a reason for his placing the subject of dipping as the first question.
+The Rebbe explains that this is to emphasize the role of minhagim (customs)

 in Jewish life.
 It is to correct the thinking of some people who feel that Jewish